wez/telnetjs/README.markdown

 Sends a telnet "Interpret As Command" (IAC) sequence to the client. dodontwill is one of the telnet DONT, DO, WONT, WILL command ids.

-command is either and telnet option id (8-bit integer) or an array of 8-bit integers to be used as part of a sub-negotiation.
+command is either a telnet option id (8-bit integer) or an array of 8-bit integers to be used as part of a sub-negotiation.

 *If you find that you need this method, chances are that we need to